This article will contain instructions on upgrading an existing jsConnect version 2 installation to version 3.

 Why You Need To Upgrade

 The jsConnect v2 library uses a protocol called JSONP to authenticate the user to your site.
-JSONP requires certain cookie permissions that browsers are starting to disable by default with the introduction of the same site cookie restrictions.
+JSONP requires certain cookie permissions that browsers are starting to disable by default with the introduction of the samesite cookie restrictions.
+Vanilla's decision to update jsConnect is in response to evolving standards set by popular web browsers.

 Because of this, we changed the way jsConnect works with v3 to use a redirect flow that is very similar to a two legged OAuth or SAML authentication flow.
 This flow uses fairly standard cookie policies and is compatible with all browsers.